 (j) that the amount that may be supplied on any one day shall not exceed such amount as is specified.

-(5) An authorisation issued for the purposes of subregulation (1) or (2) is valid for such period as is specified unless revoked by the Commissioner of Health before the expiration of that period.
+(5) An authorisation issued for the purposes of subregulation (1) or (2) is valid for such period as is specified unless revoked by the CEO before the expiration of that period.

 (6) A medical practitioner shall not write, issue or authorise a prescription or document prescribing the use, sale or supply of a poison included in Schedule 8 or supply a poison included in Schedule 8 otherwise than in accordance with such conditions and restrictions as are specified.